 In January 2008 the consultants submitted a feasibility study and concept plan to locate the Interdisciplinary Design Studios within the unfinished attic space of the Mining Building.
-Their work has informed the conclusions and recommendations of this Project Planning Report.
+Their work has informed the conclusions and recommendations of the Project Planning Report which was approved in principle by Governing Council in June 2008.
+The estimated total project cost of the attic renovations was \$12,150,000 and included high priority roof renovations.
+Although other restoration and items requiring attention were identified, funding was not assigned for implementation at that time.